isabelc/Organized-Docs/readme.txt

 Organized Docs works on **Multisite** WordPress installations, as well as regular WordPress sites.

+**To Consider**

+This plugin focuses on 2 priorities: a user-friendly docs structure for your visitors, and fast, optimized pagespeed both on the front and back ends of your site (a very light footprint).
+So, we omit features that focus on backend ease and bloating.
+So, there is no drag-and-drop ordering of docs.
+This plugin uses WordPress's default categories to classify your docs rather than creating a whole new interface for docs.

 [Setup Instructions](https://isabelcastillo.com/docs/decide-how-to-organize-your-docs)

 For support or to report bugs, use the support forum link above, or use [GitHub](https://github.com/isabelc/Organized-Docs).
 Forking welcome.